BrunoSalerno/trafiklab_service_tracker/README.md

 This tool fetches information about current journeys of a given transit route using the TrafikLab APIs.
 The data is only available for Stockholm, Sweden.
 The script logs every one minute the expected and actual time of departure/arrival by stop, for all the current journeys of the route.
 When each journey finishes, its final values are appended to a CSV file.

+## Setup
+- Install `pipenv`
+- Clone/download this repository
+- Inside the folder, run `pipenv install`
+- Fetch the API keys from Trafiklab (see below).

 ## Usage
 ```
 API_KEY=<Your API key> SERVICE="Bus 550" ORIGIN=9703 DESTINATION=5889 pipenv run python main.py